c0d9nqa3/OSINT-SYS/README.md

 ## Disclaimer

-This tool is for legitimate open-source intelligence collection only.
+This tool is for legitimate intelligence collection only.
 Users must ensure compliance with local laws and respect website terms of use.
 Developers bear no responsibility for misuse.

----

-**OSINT Intelligence Collection System** - Experimental research platform for intelligence gathering